0xTheProDev/Puzzle-Day/Tower of Hanoi/Readme.md

 ```

 #### Let us make it Two
 Still it is not much to worry about.
-We can simply move the smallest disc to the VIA tower and bigger one to DESTINATION, and then took the smallestone from VIA tower and put that above biggerone in DESTINATION tower.
+We can simply move the smallest disc to the VIA tower and bigger one to DESTINATION, and then took the smallestone from VIA tower and put that above bigger one in DESTINATION tower.
 ```
     Move Disc#1 from SOURCE Tower to VIA Tower
     Move Disc#2 from SOURCE Tower to DESTINATION Tower